wp-plugins/user-switching/readme.txt

  * Full support for administration over SSL (if applicable).
  * Passwords are not (and cannot be) revealed.

+= Usage =

+Visit the *Users* menu in WordPress and you'll see a *Switch To* link next to each user.
+Clicking this will immediately switch you into that user account.
+Once switched, you can switch back to your originating account via the *Switch back* link on each dashboard screen and in your profile menu in the WordPress toolbar.

+See the FAQ for information about the *Switch Off* feature.

 = Translations Included =

  * Arabic by Hassan Hisham